stellargraph/stellargraph/README.md

 pip install stellargraph
 ```

-Some of the examples require installing additional dependencies as well as `stellargraph`.
-To install these dependencies using `pip`, execute the following command:
+Some of the examples in the `demos` directory require installing additional dependencies as well as `stellargraph`.
+To install these dependencies as well as StellarGraph using `pip`, execute the following command:
 ```
 pip install stellargraph[demos]
 ```

 #### Install StellarGraph from Github source:
 First, clone the StellarGraph repository using `git`: